TuckerFaulk/project5-drf-api/README.md

 - Delete Action Comment: As a **site user/site admin** I can **delete an action comment** so that **I can delete a comment which has been incorrectly submitted**.
 - Action Status Update Comment: As a **site user/site admin** I can **automatically add a comment to detail a change in an actions status** so that **the comments have a log of any changes to the status of the action**.

-The user stories where then managed in a Kanban board which was created in [GitHub Projects](https://github.com/users/TuckerFaulk/projects/5/views/1?visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%2C%22Milestone%22%5D).
+The user stories where managed in a Kanban board which was created in [GitHub Projects](https://github.com/users/TuckerFaulk/projects/5/views/1?visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%2C%22Milestone%22%5D).
 User stories were then prioritized with the MoSCoW approach and labels where used to manage this.
 The kanban board was split into five columns to manage the various stages of development:

 1. To do: This item hasn't been started
 2. In Progress - DRF API: This item is actively being worked on in the DRF API